- Custom Flexible Heater Solutions

 Custom Heater Solutions

-Custom heater design and prototyping services immediately available
+Custom flexible heater design and prototyping services immediately available

-At the core of our business are our design and prototyping services.
+At the core of our business are our design and prototyping services for flexible heating elements.
 We can manufacture 3-D heaters, and design holes, cutouts, and notches so the heaters accurately fit to the part.
-Heaters can be bonded to the parts to create a complete thermal sub-assembly.
+Flexible heaters can be bonded to the parts to create a complete thermal sub-assembly.
 View photo gallery of examples

 If you have an idea or a problem, Hi-Heat designs the solution and manufactures prototype heaters for testing.